 Performance Stock Unit.
 Performance stock unit awards are awards denominated in unit equivalent of shares and/or units of value including dollar value of shares that may be linked to any one or more of the performance criteria determined appropriate by the Committee, and that may be measured on a specified date or dates or over any period or periods determined by the Committee.
 On the vesting date (or such later date determined by the Committee and set forth in the agreement evidencing the award), the participant will be issued one unrestricted, fully transferable share for each performance stock unit scheduled to be paid out on such date and not previously forfeited.
 Alternatively, settlement of a performance stock unit may be made in cash (in an amount reflecting the fair market value of the shares that would have been issued) or any combination of cash and shares, as determined by the Committee, in its sole discretion.
 The Committee may authorize dividend equivalents to be accrued on outstanding performance stock units.
-Dividend equivalents are rights to accrue the equivalent value, in cash or shares, or a combination of both cash and shares, of dividends paid on shares that are subject to an award.
-If dividend equivalents are authorized to be accrued, they may be paid in either cash or shares or a combination of both cash and shares by such formula and at such time and subject to such limitations as determined by the Committee, provided that no dividend equivalents will be paid on any performance stock unit that is not vested or that does not become vested in accordance with its terms.
+Dividend equivalents are rights to accrue the equivalent value, in cash or shares, or a combination of both cash and shares, of dividends paid on shares or a combination of both cash and shares by such formula and at such time and subject to such limitations as determined by the Committee, provided that no dividend equivalents will be paid on any performance stock unit that is not vested or that does not become vested in accordance with its terms.

 Restricted Stock Unit.
 Restricted stock units are denominated in unit equivalent of shares and are typically awarded to participants without payment of consideration.
 They are subject to vesting conditions based upon a schedule or performance criteria established by the Committee, subject to compliance with the minimum vesting requirements described above.
 Unlike restricted stock, the stock underlying restricted stock units will not be issued until the restricted stock units have vested.
 In addition, recipients of restricted stock units have no voting rights until the vesting conditions are satisfied and shares are issued.
 Restricted stock units may be settled in shares, cash or a combination of both.
-On the vesting date (or such later date as determined by the Committee and set forth in the agreement evidencing the award), the participant will be issued one unrestricted, fully transferable share for each restricted stock unit scheduled to be paid out on such date and not previously forfeited.
-Alternatively, settlement of a restricted stock unit may be made in cash (in an amount reflecting the fair market value of shares that would have been issued) or any combination of cash and shares, as determined by the Committee, in its sole discretion.
-The Committee may authorize dividend equivalents to be accrued on outstanding restricted stock units.
+On the vesting date (or such later date as determined by the Committee and set forth in the agreement evidencing the award), the participant will be issued one unrestricted, fully transferable share for each restricted stock unit may be made in cash (in an amount reflecting the fair market value of shares that would have been issued) or any combination of cash and shares, as determined by the Committee may authorize dividend equivalents to be accrued on outstanding restricted stock units.
 If dividend equivalents are authorized to be accrued, they may be paid in either cash or shares or a combination of both cash and shares by such formula and at such time and subject to such limitations as determined by the Committee, provided that no dividend equivalents will be paid on any restricted stock unit that is not vested or that does not become vested in accordance with its terms.